ItalyPaleAle/WithBlueInk/_posts/2018-11-13-distributed-web-host-your-website-with-ipfs-clusters-cloudflare-and-devops.md

 IPFS (or, the _InterPlanetary File System_) is a peer-to-peer network designed to distribute content in a decentralized way.
 At present time, it appears to me that IPFS is one of the (very few) technologies that are part of the Distributed Web–or "Web 3.0"–that has reached a stage where it's mature and user-friendly enough to be adopted by broader audiences.

-A huge help in making IPFS more accessible comes from CloudFlare, which just two months ago announced it will offer a free [IPFS gateway](https://blog.cloudflare.com/distributed-web-gateway/) through their CDN.
+A huge help in making IPFS more accessible comes from Cloudflare, which just two months ago announced it will offer a free [IPFS gateway](https://blog.cloudflare.com/distributed-web-gateway/) through their CDN.
 Thanks to that, we can get a custom sub-domain and point it to a website served via IPFS, and this is all transparent to our end users.
 Cool!

 With this article we're looking into one part of the Distributed Web, which is hosting static websites.
 These are web apps written in HTML and JavaScript (with optional use of React, Angular, Vue, Svelte… I could continue infinitely), that are not connected to any database and do not have any server-side processing.
 If this sounds a bit limiting, well, it is, but at the moment I don't believe developers and technologists have really figured out a mature, comprehensive and user-friendly way to build distributed backends.
 There are many projects attempting this (almost all of them based on some sort of blockchain technology), but a winner hasn't emerged.
 Regardless, with some creativity and relying on external APIs, you can still build very exciting things, even without backends.

-In the rest of this article, I'll show you **how to serve a complete static website using IPFS** (with HTML, JavaScript, CSS, images, etc), and making it **available via HTTPS on a custom domain thanks to CloudFlare**.
+In the rest of this article, I'll show you **how to serve a complete static website using IPFS** (with HTML, JavaScript, CSS, images, etc), and making it **available via HTTPS on a custom domain thanks to Cloudflare**.
 I'll also show you how to optionally enable **full Continuous Integration and Continuous Delivery using Azure DevOps**.
 We will have high availability with three geo-distributed servers: it is as **production-ready** as it gets for now (for a the technology is too new to be really battle-tested).

 To continue this article, you should to be at least somewhat **familiar with the basics of IPFS**.
 There are countless of articles and tutorials showing how to get IPFS on your laptop, browse and publish files to the network; if you need a refresher, check out the [official guide](https://docs.ipfs.io/introduction/usage/).
 We'll also be using Docker extensively.